 The 2d limit of the wall-crossing factor \eqref{eq:wallcrossingN4} is given by

 Thus the 2d limit of the wall-crossing formula is given by

 where

-This agrees with the 2d wall-crossing formula originally derived in \cite{Gomis:2014eya}, see also \cite{Honda:2013uca} and is recognized as the relation between the vortex partition functions in the Seiberg duality between 2d $\mathcal{N}=(2,2)^*$ $U(N_1)$ and $U(N_2-N_1)$ gauge theories.
+This agrees with the 2d wall-crossing formula originally derived in \cite{Gomis:2014eya}, see also \cite{Honda:2013uca}, and is recognized as the relation between the vortex partition functions in the Seiberg duality between 2d $\mathcal{N}=(2,2)^*$ $U(N_1)$ and $U(N_2-N_1)$ gauge theories.

-Note that a 2d vortex partition function agrees with the fixed point formula for the integral of a cohomology class over the handsaw quiver variety.
-This is analogous to a 4d instanton partition function, which agrees with an integral of cohomology class over the instanton moduli space.
-Later it was studied in \cite{Ohkawa:2022ebc} that the 2d wall-crossing formula is re-interpreted in the context of algebraic geometry and is shown to agree with the rational limits of the transformation formulas by Kajihara and Halln\"as-Langmann-Noumi-Rosengren.
+Note that a 2d vortex partition function agrees with the fixed-point formula for the integral of a cohomology class over the handsaw quiver variety.
+This is analogous to a 4d instanton partition function, which agrees with an integral of a cohomology class over the instanton moduli space.
+Later, it was shown in \cite{Ohkawa:2022ebc} that the 2d wall-crossing formula can be reinterpreted in the context of algebraic geometry and agrees with the rational limits of the transformation formulas of Kajihara and Halln\"as-Langmann-Noumi-Rosengren.